varda/aule/README.md

 * [Implement Cross-origin resource sharing](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing)
   (CORS) to enable serving Aulë and Varda from different sites.
 * Get rid of the hard-coded absolute paths (starting with `/aule`) in `web/index.html`.
-This is tricky, since the path of the request may contain any number of directory levels.
+This is tricky, since the request location may contain any number of `/` characters.
-* Use git submodules for more of the vendor JavaScript modules.
 * Pre-compile Less, CoffeeScript, and Handlebars files, and use minified versions of JavaScript files.